iMissile/Self.Writing/Analysts/R_tools_and_links.md

 - [The Open Source Data Science Masters](http://datasciencemasters.org/) Curriculum for Data Science
 - [FREE DATA SCIENCE COURSES](http://datascienceacademy.com/free-data-science-courses/)
 - [Hadley Wickham presentations](http://www.slideshare.net/hadley/presentations)
-- [R Tutorial Series](http://www.theanalysisfactor.com/r/).
+- [The Analysis Factor](http://www.theanalysisfactor.com/r/).
 The statistical programming language R is becoming a popular means for analyzing data.
 But it’s not always easy to use.
 We have a number of resources about learning and using R, including a several-part tutorial blog series. В частности, рассмотрение линейной регрессии ["R Is Not So Hard!
 A Tutorial, Part 4: Fitting a Quadratic Model"](http://www.theanalysisfactor.com/r-tutorial-4/)
 - [R Tutorial Series](http://rtutorialseries.blogspot.ru/) by John M Quick.
 The R Tutorial Series provides a collection of user-friendly tutorials to people who want to learn how to use R for statistical analysis.
 Use the links along the side of the page to explore the tutorial topics.
+- [R Tutorial](http://www.princeton.edu/~mattg/statar/) by Matthieu Gomez.
+These notes on R are primarily designed for Stata users.
+Just as Stata is normally learned, operations on datasets are presented first, while operations on atomic vectors and lists follow.
+This guide is centered on recent R packages - in particular dplyr and data.table which bring R syntax and memory gestion closer to Stata.

 ###Tutorial
 - [A very quick introduction to ggplot2](http://chrisladroue.com/extra/ggplot2Intro/introductionGGplot2/)